tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 ## Parting words
 That's all for today!
 I hope that my change will find its way on the Go 1.17 release notes; if not I'm happy that I learned something new!

-I'm not sure if the `relnote` tool is still being actively used, but I think it would be fun to learn more aboyt what goes into packaging a Go release.
+I'm not sure if the `relnote` tool is still being actively used, but I think it would be fun to learn more about what goes into packaging a Go release.

 Until next time, bye!